mathgladiator/adama-lang/docs/docs/reference-channels-handlers-futures.md

 }
 ```

 This enables users to send messages via the change_output channel which will execute the associated code.
-In this example, 'change_output' is the name of the channel which clients will annotate their messager with to execute the associated code.
+In this example, 'change_output' is the name of the channel which clients will annotate their message with to execute the associated code.
 Nothing stops from introducing multiple channels with the same type.

 ```adama
 channel change_output(client sender, ChangeOutput change) {